“There’s a feeling of having no boundaries,

 Shania Drinkwine Wagenaar will complete five days of private instruction with Nevada Watt Miller, advancing her fabrication and engraving skills for bit-making.

-Abby Chanley will attend a five-day private workshop with Sarah Garvey in Arizona, focusing on design, construction, and tooling fundamentals.
+Abby will be attending a 5-day private workshop with Sarah Garvey in Arizona to learn the basics of design, construction and tooling.